graph-part/graph-part/README.md

 ## Installation

 Graph-Part relies on [needleall](https://www.bioinformatics.nl/cgi-bin/emboss/help/needleall) from the [EMBOSS](http://emboss.sourceforge.net/) package for fast Needleman-Wunsch alignments of sequences.
 Please refer to the official EMBOSS documentation for installation methods.
+Additionally, Graph-Part can use [MMseqs2](https://github.com/soedinglab/MMseqs2) for alignments.

 We recommend to install Graph-Part in a conda environment, and install EMBOSS from [bioconda](https://anaconda.org/bioconda/emboss).
+The same goes for [MMseqs2](https://anaconda.org/bioconda/mmseqs2).
 ```
 conda install -c bioconda emboss